dylanyoung-dev/sitecore-cdp-serializer/docs/commands/api.md

 ### Notes

 In order to run a templates command, you must have already run an `auth login` command to authenticate to the tenant you wish to access templates from.

+### Warning

+> :warning: Currently JS Modules support only allows for a single push and once published they cannot be modified even by the API.
+This means that if you have already published a JS Module, you will need to delete it from the tenant before you can run a deploy command again.
+This is a limitation of the API and not the CLI.